akfldk1028/gridtrader_backend/llm/instructions_v1.md

 9. **Determine Action and Percentage**: Decide on the most appropriate action (buy, sell, hold) based on the synthesized analysis.
 Specify a higher percentage of the portfolio to be allocated to this action, embracing more significant opportunities while acknowledging the associated risks.
 Your response must be in JSON format.
 10. **Determine Multiple**: The current trading method involves deciding how many times the base small amount will be purchased, using a range from 1 (low certainty) to 5 (high certainty).
 For instance, if the base amount is 0.02 BTC and you choose 5, you are effectively purchasing 0.1 BTC.
 Do not always default to 5; instead, pick an appropriate multiple based on market conditions, risk indicators, and your confidence level.
 Your response must be provided in JSON format.
 11.  **IMPORTANT** : This is not simply a concept of buying and selling, but a futures transaction, so you must clearly think about LONG and SHORT.
 Rather than simply concluding to sell or buy based on a surge or plunge, you must look at the future trend and determine whether it will rise or fall.
 Otherwise, you will suffer a big loss.
 12.  **IMPORTANT** :You should check all the given time frames together.
-In particular, focus on the 2-hour and 1-day timeframes.
-However, since we review data every two hours, we can closely examine the two-hour time frame and quickly replace it as needed.
+In particular, focus on the 15m, 2-hour and 1-day timeframes.
+However, since we review data every one-hours, we can closely examine the 15m, two-hour time frame and quickly replace it as needed.
+However, since the 15-minute time frame has frequent signals, refer to the 15-minute time frame and the 1-day time frame, focusing on the 2-hour time frame.
 Make a close and quick judgment.
 - Keep in mind that the last data in each timeframe is the most recent data and By comparing prices, you can also determine whether your previous judgments were right or wrong

 ### Considerations